commsor/titanoboa/README.md

 ## Getting Started
 Before you start, it might be a good idea to get familiar with titanoboa's [concepts](https://github.com/mikub/titanoboa/wiki) & [workflow design principles](https://github.com/mikub/titanoboa/wiki/Designing-Workflows).

-Also feel free to watch Miro's [talk from re:Clojure 2020 conference](https://www.youtube.com/watch?v=IRrh4VUHhNY) which gives pretty good overview about what can Titanoboa do.
+Also feel free to watch Miro's [talk from re:Clojure 2020 conference](https://www.youtube.com/watch?v=IRrh4VUHhNY) which gives a pretty good overview of what Titanoboa can do.

 ### Develop & Test Workflows with titanoboa GUI
 Titanoboa GUI is a good place to start devloping and testing workflows: